zeromev/zeromev.github.io/disclaimer.md

 ## what's in these terms?

-These terms tell you the rules for using our websites www.zeromev.org and info.zeromev.org (zeromev or this site).
+These terms tell you the rules for using our sites www.zeromev.org, info.zeromev.org and data.zeromev.org (zeromev or this site).

 By using our site you accept these terms.